CHINESE LITERATURE AND ARTS

 A Curated Gateway to Living Chinese Literature and Arts

 Chinese Literature and Arts is seeking kindred spirits.
 We warmly welcome submissions from researchers and creators in related fields.
-Please email [email protected] to submit your work or to request a complimentary review subscription.
+To submit your work or to request a complimentary review subscription, please email [email protected]m.

 Chinese Literature and Arts is a premier bimonthly journal dedicated to the vibrant and evolving landscape of contemporary Chinese culture.
 Published by the New York-based World Chinese Publishing, our journal serves as a sophisticated nexus where the Chinese-speaking creative world meets a global audience.The Curatorial Vision